Mailchimp – Triggers

 You can distinguish between different Trigger types by their color.
 Triggers associated with Mailchimp Transactional will have a yellow Mailchimp logo.
 To use these Mailchimp Transactional Triggers, you must first establish a connection to your Mailchimp Transactional Email.
 See how to create a connection here.

-• Monthly recurrence will monitor your Trigger every month on a defined date and hour
+• Monthly: This will monitor your Trigger every month on a defined date and hour.

-• Yearly recurrence will monitor your Trigger on a specific date and hour every year
+• Yearly: This will monitor your Trigger on a specific date and hour every year.

-• Specific dates will start your Trigger on specific dates
+• Specific dates: This will start your Trigger on specific dates and time.

 After you’ve configured your Trigger parameters, select the “Use” button to fetch a live sample of data from the Trigger.